pm25/showlit/README.md

 ## About The Template

-**✨Showlit** is a React-based website template that makes building a personal website easy.
+**✨Showlit** is a React-based personal website template designed for quick setup and easy customization.
 It offers modern UI components, useful built-in features, and flexible customization options.
 Showlit strikes a balance between simplicity and flexibility, letting you get started quickly while still tailoring your site to your style.

 **Why Showlit?**